top of page

 Pros and Cons

 Claude stands out for its ability to produce quality writing and handle a variety of copyediting and content editing tasks competently.
 Anthropic, the company behind Claude, emphasizes ethical AI development, which is a big reason some people prefer to use it.
+It also comes with data privacy built into the system automatically, where ChatGPT requires users of most plans to opt into data security measures.
+Another major plus when comparing Claude to ChatGPT is that Claude has stricter guardrails that make it less prone to hallucinations than ChatGPT.

 However, a notable difference is that Claude is not connected to the internet.
 This means it can’t integrate fact-checking into the editing process because its accuracy relies solely on its training data, which can occasionally be outdated or incorrect.
 Alongside Claude, you’d need to use outside fact-checking resources.
 Also, because you can’t add the editGPT browser extension to it, it’s more cumbersome to discern the edits Claude makes.
 (You can work around this by pasting Claude's output into a Word document and using the "Compare Docs" feature.)
+While it does have a Google Drive integration, it does not have a OneDrive integration, though users can manually upload Microsoft Word documents.

 Pricing